infrafi/infrafi_documents/resources/glossary.md

 ### **Jump Rate Model**
 Interest rate system that increases rates gradually until a "kink" point, then jumps dramatically to discourage over-utilization.

+### **Borrow Index**
+Compound-style accumulator tracking the growth of borrowed debt over time.
+Starts at 1.0 and increases as interest accrues, used to calculate accurate debt amounts.

+### **Supply Index**
+Compound-style accumulator tracking the growth of supplied funds over time.
+Starts at 1.0 and increases as lenders earn interest, used to calculate accurate earnings.

+### **Index History**
+Visual chart showing the growth of borrow and supply indices over time, helping users understand compound interest accumulation and protocol performance.

+### **Event Markers**
+Visual indicators on analytics charts showing when specific protocol actions (deposits, withdrawals, borrows, repays) occurred, enabling correlation analysis between events and rate changes.

 ## Blockchain & Smart Contract Terms

 ### **Smart Contract**